kkrypt0nn/centauri/CONTRIBUTING.md

 ## License

-Your submissions are understood to be under the same [GPL v3](LICENSE.md) that covers the project.
+Your submissions are understood to be under the same [MIT License](LICENSE.md) that covers the project.